On Canonical Sandpile Actions of Embedded Graphs: A canonical action of Eulerian ribbon digraphs on compatible Eulerian tours

 \end{thm}

+We prove the Theorem at the end of this section.
 As a corollary, one obtains that the following action of the sandpile group (of an Eulerian ribbon digraph) on compatible Eulerian tours is a well-defined, canonical action. \begin{defn}[Tour-rotor action] Let $D$ be an Eulerian ribbon digraph.
-For $x\in S(G)$ and a compatible Eulerian tour $\mathcal{E}$, we define $r(x,\mathcal{E})=\mathcal{E}'$, where $\mathcal{E'}$ is the unique compatible Eulerian tour such that for an arbitrary edge $\overrightarrow{vw}$, we have $r_v(x, A_{\overrightarrow{vw}}(\mathcal{E}))=A_{\overrightarrow{vw}}(\mathcal{E}')$.
+For $\mathbf{x}\in S(G)$ and a compatible Eulerian tour $\mathcal{E}$, we define $r(\mathbf{x},\mathcal{E})=\mathcal{E}'$, where $\mathcal{E'}$ is the unique compatible Eulerian tour such that for an arbitrary edge $\overrightarrow{vw}_e$, we have $r_v(\mathbf{x}, A_{\overrightarrow{vw}_e}(\mathcal{E}))=A_{\overrightarrow{vw}_e}(\mathcal{E}')$.
 We call this the tour-rotor action. \end{defn} \begin{coroll} The tour-rotor action is a well-defined, canonical simply transitive action of the sandpile group of an Eulerian ribbon digraph on the set of compatible Eulerian tours. \end{coroll} \begin{ex} Figure \ref{f:tour_rotor_action} shows a plane embedded Eulerian digraph.
 The left panel shows a chip configuration (white numbers on the vertices) and a compatible Eulerian tour (red curve).
 The tour-rotor action of the chip configuration on the tour gives the compatible Eulerian tour on the right panel (red curve). \end{ex}

 Before proving Theorem \ref{thm:Eulerian_tour_action_well_defined}, let us pose an open problem.
 One feels that this canonical action needs to have a nice, canonical definition, that does not need fixing an arbitrary edge.
 However, we were so far not able to come up with such a definition.